goldfinch-eng/mono/packages/subgraph/README.md

 ### Local
 Typically we'd deploy the subgraph locally for a few reasons:
-1. Adding logic that writes to the blockchain,
+1. Adding logic that writes to the blockchain
 2. Adding subgraph indexers
 3. Having access to the latest smart contract logic.